agajdosi/agajdosi.github.io/content/artworks/black_fly_day/index.md

 date = 2020-06-18T16:05:48+01:00
 draft = false
-tags = ["performance", "intervention"]
+tags = ["performance", "intervention"] description = "Black Fly Day (2020) by Andreas Gajdosik is a disruptive performative intervention into a shopping mall in Ostrava city."
 +++
 Using industrial waste from material bank provided by PLATO I have created two boxes for cultivation of meat flies in the exhibition space.
 Grown-up flies were later released by me in two big shopping malls in the Ostrava city.